UCMJ Article 87b

 Understanding Article 89 (Disrespect Toward Superior Commissioned Officer; Assault of Superior Commissioned Officer) of the UCMJ

-In order for Article 89 (Disrespect Toward a Superior Commissioned Officer) to be an applicable charge, the accused must have had knowledge the person was a superior commissioned officer and circumstantial evidence is enough to demonstrate this point effectively.
+For Article 89 (Disrespect Toward a Superior Commissioned Officer) to be an applicable charge, the accused must have known the person was a superior commissioned officer, and circumstantial evidence is enough to demonstrate this point effectively.
 The accused must also have engaged in behavior deemed disrespectful.
-Such behavior may consist of acts or language and may have occurred in a setting at which the superior commissioned officer was not present.
+Such behavior may consist of acts or language and may have occurred in a setting where the superior commissioned officer was absent.

 Maximum Possible Punishment for Violations of Article 89

-The maximum possible punishments for violations of Article 89 varies.
-If the accused is found guilty of Disrespect Toward a Superior Officer in command the maximum possible punishment is a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for up to 1 year.
-If the charge is for a superior officer in rank the maximum possible punishment consists of a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for up to 6 months.
+The maximum possible punishments for violations of Article 89 vary.
+Suppose the accused is guilty of Disrespect Toward a Superior Officer in command.
+In that case, the maximum possible punishment is a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for up to 1 year.
+Suppose the charge is for a superior officer in rank.
+In that case, the maximum possible punishment is a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for up to 6 months.

-If the accused is found guilty of a violation of Article 89 Assault of Superior Officer the maximum possible punishment is a dishonorable discharge, forfeiture of all pay and allowances, and confinement of up to 10 years.
-If, however, the event occurred during a time of war, the accused is may be subject to the death penalty.
+Suppose the accused is guilty of violating Article 89 Assault of Superior Officer.
+In that case, the maximum possible punishment is a dishonorable discharge, forfeiture of all pay and allowances, and confinement of up to 10 years.
+If, however, the event occurred during a time of war, the accused may be subject to the death penalty.

 How do you defend against Article 89 – Disrespect Toward Superior Commissioned Officer; Assault of Superior Commissioned Officer charges?

-If you or someone you know is facing Article 89 charges for Disrespect Toward Superior Commissioned Officer; Assault of Superior Commissioned Officer, you need to speak with a Military defense attorney right away.
+If you or someone you know is facing Article 89 charges for Disrespect Toward Superior Commissioned Officer; Assault of Superior Commissioned Officer, you must speak with a Military defense attorney immediately.
 Please call Crisp and Associates Military at 888-258-1653 for a free consultation.